marcuspollio/FreeCAD-website/content/news/theme-docs/markdown-syntax/index.md

 Press <kbd><kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>Delete</kbd></kbd> to end the session.

-Most ==reptiles and salamanders== are nocturnal, and hunt for insects, worms, and other small creatures.
-Most ==reptiles== are nocturnal, and hunt for insects, worms, and other small creatures.
-Most ==reptiles== are nocturnal, and hunt for insects, worms, and other small creatures.
-Most ==reptiles== are nocturnal, and hunt for insects, worms, and other small creatures.
+Most <mark>reptiles and salamanders</mark> are nocturnal and hunt for insects, worms and other small creatures.
+Note that most <mark>reptiles</mark> are nocturnal and hunt for insects, worms and other small creatures.
+Most <mark>reptiles and salamanders</mark> are nocturnal and hunt for insects, worms and other small creatures.
+Note that most <mark>reptiles</mark> are nocturnal and hunt for insects, worms and other small creatures.